Classic Motorcycle Build

 Lift Stand vs Work Table

-The motorcycle work stand featured in this article was built before lift stands were commonly available.
-The down-side is, to get the bike on and off, I have to clear about 20 feet of room, attach the C-channel ramp to the back, and find someone to help me guide the bike up or down.
+The down-side to this work stand is, to get the bike on and off, I have to clear about 20 feet of room, attach the C-channel ramp to the back, and find someone to help me guide the bike up or down.

 Another negative is that I can't change the height of the bike.
 A motorcycle lift stand would make all that much easier.